-Wonton soup is an easy Chinese dish that is warm and comforting.
+This wonton soup recipe is an easy Chinese dish that is warm and comforting.
+Learn how to make and wrap homemade wontons and serve them in a flavorful chicken broth soup.
 This homemade version is better than take-out!

-Making your own homemade wontons is pretty easy and you can make a large batch and freeze them for whenever you’re in the mood for wontons.
-I like to save them for wonton soup and spicy wontons.
+Wontons are a type of Chinese dumplings and making your own is pretty easy.
+I like that you can make a large batch and freeze them for whenever you’re in the mood for wontons.
+I like to save them for this wonton soup recipe and also use them to make spicy wontons.

-The most basic wonton soup is just the broth, wontons, and some fresh scallions.
-However, you can definitely make it fancier by adding other ingredients.
+Easy wonton soup is just the broth, wontons, and some fresh scallions.
+However, you can definitely make it fancier by adding other ingredients like meat and veggies.

-- Vegetables are often added, like bok choy.
+- Vegetables are often added, like baby bok choy.

 - Noodles can be added to make wonton noodle soup.

 First, make the filling.
 Set the wrapper aside and then combine the pork, scallions, oil, soy sauce, sugar, salt, pepper, and water in a large bowl until it resembles a thick paste.

 You can mix the filling by hand or use a food processor for a smoother consistency.